Itential Frequently Asked Questions

 How does Configuration Manager support compliance of API-based network devices and cloud services?

-The Itential Automation Platform uses APIs to integrate with networking systems or cloud services.
+The Itential Platform uses APIs to integrate with networking systems or cloud services.
 The API methods are then made available as tasks, which can be used in Configuration Manager to provide configuration details on a particular network service.
 These configuration details are presented as a JSON object, which can be compared to a Golden Configuration standard defined for that device or service.

 Which network vendors and device types do you support in Configuration Manager?